rafeerahman/Anonymizer/README.md

 python -m virtualenv venv
 .\venv\Scripts\activate
 ```
 There are other installations that need to be made in the virtual environment.
-These can all be found in `backend/requirements.txt`:
+These can all be found in `backend/requirements.txt`.
+You must comment out the 'uwsgi' in the requirements.txt.
 ```bash
 pip install -r backend/requirements.txt cd backend/anonymizer/